oneeve8/kobble-data/content/Tutorial2.md

 A pop up window will open and then you can enter the email address you wish to send it to.

-Another way to share your channels and tracks is to create a *Follow Me*
+Another way to share your channels and tracks is to create a *Follow Me* Markdown file.

+Just create a Markdown file with a list of all the channels t

 To stream an archived book, first find the archived book that you want to stream.